Distribution Aligned Semantics Adaption for Lifelong Person Re-Identification: Methodology

 After training, we can obtain the statistics and affine parameters for each domain, \textit{i.e.}, $BN^{(t)} = {\left \{ \overline{\mu}^{(t)}_{l}, {\overline{\sigma}^{(t)}_{l}}^{2}, {\gamma}_{l}, {\beta}_{l} \right \}}^{L_{BN}}_{l=1}$, where $L_{BN}$ is the number of BN layers in the CNN model.
 To achieve the forward transfer of knowledge from the learned domain to the next, we use the $BN^{(t-1)}$ of the previous domain as the initial for training $BN^{(t)}$ in the new domain.

-\textbf{Semantics adaption.} Having compensated for the distribution differences between the pre-training domain and the application domain, it is necessary to consider how to efficiently utilize the acquired human semantic knowledge in the application domain.
-The learned human semantics from pre-training are regarded as robust and general knowledge for Re-ID, so we freeze the pre-trained Conv layers to keep the shared semantic knowledge.
+\textbf{Semantics adaption.} Having compensated for the distribution differences between the pre-training domain and the application domain, it is time to consider how to efficiently utilize the acquired human semantic knowledge in the application domain.
+The learned human semantics from pre-training are regarded as robust and general knowledge for Re-ID, so we freeze the pre-trained Conv layers to keep the shared knowledge.
 Although directly utilizing these general semantics for Re-ID has achieved decent results, it may contribute to inferior performance when the application domain shows great complexity in scenes and pedestrians (as shown in Tab.~\ref{tab:ablation}).
-Therefore, it is necessary to adapt learned general semantics to specific application domains individually.
+Therefore, it is necessary to adapt the learned general semantics to specific application domains.

-To this end, we introduce the lightweight Semantics Adaption (SA) module after each frozen Conv layer to aggregate and refine learned semantics.
-For the sake of efficiency, we implement SA as one depth-wise Conv layer.
+To this end, we introduce the lightweight Semantics Adaption (SA) module after each frozen Conv layer to aggregate and refine learned semantics effectively.
+For the sake of efficiency, it could be a good choice to implement SA as one depth-wise Conv layer.
 Assuming $M$ is the channel dimension of the input feature map, the depth-wise Conv layer adopts $M$ kernels and each for one channel of the input feature map, respectively.
-One of the direct designs is using the 1$\times$1 depth-wise Conv layer.
+One of the direct designs is using the 1~$\times$~1 depth-wise Conv layer.
 However, we find it has no effect on performance improvement and even deteriorates the discriminative ability of the model (as shown in Fig.~\ref{fig:avg_kernel_size}).
-It makes sense since the spatial information is not taken into consideration.
-The human body structure and the relations between different body parts can be regarded as one of general human semantics.
-Therefore, we propose to apply a relatively large kernel size to aggregate the general semantics to represent pedestrians effectively.
+It makes sense since there is no interaction in the spatial dimension to achieve semantics adaption.
+Intuitively, the information interaction across spatial is vital to capture discriminative semantics, such as body figures, and improve the robustness of learned semantics in complex scenes.
+Therefore, we propose to apply a relatively large kernel size to aggregate and refine the general semantics.
 Note that since the SA module performs convolutional operation at each channel separately, the increase in kernel size would not result in a significant increase in parameters.
-In our experiments, we find that the kernel size of 5$\times$5 is able to achieve a good balance between effectiveness and efficiency.
+In our experiments, we find that the kernel size of 5~$\times$~5 can achieve a good balance between effectiveness and efficiency.